Report: Prosecutors move to have Serial’s Adnan Syed conviction vacated

 Both incidents occurred after Syed’s trial, prosecutors said.

-The cell phone tower data and testimony from one key witness has been called into question by the prosecutors, the Wall Street Journal reported.
+The cell phone tower data and testimony from one key witness have been called into question by the prosecutors, the Wall Street Journal reported.

 Syed has maintained his innocence while incarcerated.